NathanSchreiber/rock-paper-scissors-game/README.md

-# This is a game of rock, paper, scissors
+# This is a game of Rock Paper Scissors.